cecilycox/cecilycox.github.io/README.md

-This is a readme file for my class submission website.
+This is a readme file for a class submission website.